 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Smartphones, tablets and the mobile revolutionBy a MCD columnist
+Smartphones, tablets and the mobile revolutionBy

 The mobile market is substantially penetrated globally with approximately 6 billion mobile subscribers, or 87 percent of the world’s population.
 In the United States there are 325 million mobile subscriptions, a 103 percent penetration rate.